AllenNeuralDynamics/.github/.github/docs/CI.md

 **Results:**

-- Installs dependencies, runs flake8 for linting, checks docstring coverage with interrogate, and runs unit tests with coverage reporting for the specified Python version.
+- Installs dependencies, runs flake8 for linting, checks docstring coverage with interrogate, and runs tests with coverage reporting for the specified Python version.